Body-Positive Yoga: 8 Tips for Creating an Inclusive Class

 2. Authentic Leadership

-An authentic leader is one who expresses her true self, flaws and all, in order to create trust and respect with students.
-Acknowledging that certain poses are unattainable for whatever reason gives the students permission to respect their own limitations as well.
+An authentic leader expresses her true self, flaws and all, to create trust and respect with students.
+Acknowledging that certain poses are unattainable for whatever reason permits the students to respect their limitations as well.

 The study found that renovations to physical space were only a minor factor in creating a body-positive environment.
 While some instructors removed large mirrors, most agreed that other factors were more important than cosmetic issues.